 Sharing significant stories

 Shopping fair trade can be expensive, but Lindsey has learned that the benefits far outweigh the costs.
 “I see it not just as clothing for myself, but as a way that I am able to contribute to someone else’s livelihood, so that makes it totally worth the added expense,” Lindsey explains.
 Since she has become more conscious of her purchasing decisions, she has been able to share her experience with others.
 She loves that fair trade products all have a significant story behind them.

 In the past, when a friend complimented her on her clothing, she would say something like, “I bought it off the $5 rack at T.J.
 Maxx!”
 After making the switch to fair trade, her stories look quite different.
 “I love to tell the stories of the things that I purchase.
 It’s fun to share about the men and women who are making the items,” Lindsey says.

 Lindsey not only shops fair trade clothing… She also purchases tasteful accessories like Karama’s leather Addis Tote made by our talented artisans in Ethiopia.
 “I use my Karama bag every day.
 It gets better and better with age!”

-Small changes, Big difference
+Small changes, big difference

-Like Lindsey, Karama loves fair trade because we too value people who make the products.
+Like Lindsey, Karama loves fair trade because we also value people who make the products.
 Join us in supporting fellow image-bearers of Christ across the globe!
 As Lindsey says, Even small changes - they make a difference."
 When you choose to shop fair trade, you are making this difference in someone’s life, and to that person, the impact is not small - it is everything.